julyer/getting-and-cleaning-data-project/CodeBook.md

 ## Features

-subject
+**subject**
- : An integer between 1 and 30 identifying the subject performing the activity
+ An integer between 1 and 30 identifying the subject performing the activity

-activity
+**activity**
- : One of the 6 activities that the subject was performing when the readings were taken
+ One of the 6 activities that the subject was performing when the readings were taken
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS